Abhiram-koppuravuri/PowerBI_report/README.md

 ![Screenshot 2024-05-02 191309](https://github.com/Abhiram-koppuravuri/PowerBI_report/assets/121746477/0387aee6-96b0-4aa9-8fae-7c5fe14eca25)

+## Contribution% is defined as out of 100%, how much percent is this market in revenue/ profit.

 ## a) Revenue contribution % by market
 Stacked bar chart showing revenue contribution % by market.
 Measure is calculated using below DAX code.